theRocket/mixanalytics/lib/lighthouse_sample_readme.txt

 change the other two files to the corresponding URLs and source_ids for you system.

+3/ Edit Lighthouse/application.rb and set LIGHTHOUSE_ID to your Lighthouse user id.

-3/ Build and install rhodes to your device simulator or emulator.
+4/ Build and install rhodes to your device simulator or emulator.

-4/ From the device, login.
+5/ From the device, login.

-5/ Then click "Lighthouse" from the list of applications
+6/ Then click "Lighthouse" from the list of applications

-6/ You should now see your projects, users, and tickets.
+7/ You should now see your projects, users, and tickets.